How to Operate a Linux Server on Kamatera

 11. Billing Cycle and Pricing

-You can choose between Monthly Billing Cycle and Hourly Billing Cycle.
+You can choose between monthly and hourly billing cycle.

 Note: The Server Summary displays the location, operating system (including server specifications), add-on services, servers, and pricing.